By Bulldog Drummond

 And now here is the table at the same point 27 January 1993

 Oh look more goals are being scored now.
 What scallywags these journalists are!

-There is of course other news around.
-“Angry Premier League clubs to demand talks over ownership” is a story that is exciting quite a few people as it becomes clear that Newcastle United, far from being a club independent of the Saudi Arabia, that is not the case after all!!!
+There is of course other news around. “is a story that is exciting quite a few people as it becomes clear that Newcastle United, far from being a club independent of the Saudi Arabia, that is not the case after all!!!
 [Actually I think we suggested that a while ago].
 The opening of the story reads, “Newcastle’s chairman, Yasir al-Rumayyan, was described in a US court document as “a sitting minister of the Saudi government”.
 It has led to Amnesty International calling for the league to re-examine the assurances given by Newcastle’s owners that the Saudi state would not have control of the club.”

 Ah these pesky Saudis.
 Whoever would have thought that an utterly undemocratic state run by a family of multi-billionaires might not tell the absolute truth at all times.